mengliwunian/android_device_honor_cam/README.md

-Copyright 2017 - The LineageOS Project
+Copyright 2017 - The LineageOS Project<br>
 Only used to Compile the Recovery For Honor5A（CAM-AL00）

 Device configuration for Honor 5A(_CAM_)